This idea was something that abruptly hit me out of nowhere and I felt that I just had to continue down that train of thought.

-He crawled over to the bed and took the support of the cot's leg to steady himself.
-He took out the deck of cards which were positioned in his pocket and pulled out a random card.
+He crawled over to the bed and took the support from the cot's leg to steady himself.
+He took out the deck of cards that was in his pocket and pulled out a random card.
 A smile blossomed on his bloodied visage and blood slipped down into his mouth from his broken nose to coat his white teeth in a river of red.

 While his uncle was hell-bent on shattering every bone in his body, Harry had a flash of insight when he felt that he might die if this abuse continued.
 The insight led to a discovery about what he was missing when he was trying to cut the watermelon.